tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

     email: djmitche@gmail.com
 --- abstract

-The rise of IP-hiding technologies such as VPNs and proxies helps improve user privacy, but it also brings some drawbacks.
+Techniques that improve user privacy by hiding original client IP addresses, such as VPNs and proxies, have faced challenges with server that rely on IP addresses to determine client location.
 Maintaining a geographically relevant user experience requires large pools of IP addresses, which can be costly.
 Additionally, users often receive inaccurate geolocation results because servers rely on geo-IP feeds that can be outdated.
 To